cjgdev/midi-markdown/docs/developer-guide/contributing.md

 ## License

-By contributing to MIDI Markup Language, you agree that your contributions will be licensed under the **MIT License**.
+By contributing to MIDI Markdown, you agree that your contributions will be licensed under the **MIT License**.

 ---

 ## Acknowledgments

-Thank you for contributing to MIDI Markup Language!
-Your contributions help make MML better for everyone.
+Thank you for contributing to MIDI Markdown!
+Your contributions help make MMD better for everyone.

 ---